pallavijoshi888/Regex-Matching-Web-App-Development-Project-/README.md

 Extracting specific information from text data.

-Objectives
+Objectives:

 In this project my job is to replicate the core functionality of the regex101 website.
 This entails creating a web application that allows users to input a test string and a regular expression (regex) and displays all the matches found.
 Steps:
-Create a new directory
+1.Create a new directory

-Set up virtual development environment to install Flask, a Python web framework
+2.Set up virtual development environment to install Flask, a Python web framework

-1.Initialize a new Flask application
+3.Initialize a new Flask application

-2.Create HTML templates
+4.Create HTML templates

-3.Define a route to handle form submission
+5.Define a route to handle form submission

-4.Render the results
+6.Render the results

-5.Test the application
+7.Test the application

-6.Add-on: Implement a new route where a user can validate if a given email id is valid or not.
+8.Add-on: Implement a new route where a user can validate if a given email id is valid or not.

-7.Deploy the application on AWS Cloud.
+9.Deploy the application on AWS Cloud.

 Tech Stack used🛠
 -Python

 -Flask

 -HTML

 -CSS